Bruins lose to Blackhawks 1-0 on Marian Hossa’s late goal

 — NHL (@NHL) January 21, 2017

+Vinnie Hinostroza picked up the puck at the red line and skated it in, sliding to his right to avoid traffic as he crossed into the Boston zone.
+He pushed it up to Tanner Kero on Rask’s left, and he backhanded it across the crease for Hossa.

+‘‘The clock starts ticking down and you think, OK, maybe we are going to play some extra hockey,’’ Darling said. ‘‘But, I mean, what a goal.’’

-NOTES: Darling made his first start since Jan.
-6 in place of resting Corey Crawford. … Bruins forward Matt Beleskey played for the first time since Dec.
-3. He missed 23 games with a right knee injury.
+NOTES: Bruins forward Matt Beleskey played for the first time since Dec.
+3. He missed 23 games with a right knee injury. … There were five penalties in the game, none in the first period. … The Bruins outshot Chicago 17-6 in the first. … Many of the Blackhawks’ fathers were in the stands, wearing their son’s uniform sweaters.

 UP NEXT